History of the Lady Lions

 For the first two decades, the girls played slow pitch softball.
-In 1994, established Head Coach Diane Kendall nutured the Lady Lion's transition to fast pitch softball, widely considered to be the more competitive form of softball.
+In 1994, established Head Coach Diane Kendall nurtured the Lady Lion's transition to fast pitch softball, widely considered to be the more competitive form of softball.
 The popularity of this sport was rapidly growing, and was even included for the first time in the 1996 Summer Olympic Games in Atlanta, Georgia.

-The Lady Lions are proud to be celebrating their 40th anniversary season this year.
+The Lady Lions are proud to be celebrating their 47th season this year.
 The mighty tradition of distinction honors the incredible history and traditional of excellence of Leon High School—originally established in 1837.
 CLICK HERE to learn more about the rich history of our grand 'ole lady on the hill.

 Leon Softball History: A Mighty Tradition of Distinction